NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Bugs Fixed Since Last Release

 * Outcome data for the CPTAC program has been updated.
+* The `age_at_index` field was incorrectly reported in days in the GENIE program.
+These values have been removed as it contained the same information as the `days_to_birth` field. <!--SV-2032-->

 ### Known Issues and Workarounds